 Basically, you can turn a "cold" approach into a "warm" one.

-You can also do the same through fitness classes.
 Yoga can be great as you're practically guaranteed to see the same group each week.
 The best part is you can chat and be friendly with everyone, then gauge who may be interested by their receptiveness.

 I don't usually recommend investing time into any one girl when you don't know if it'll lead anywhere.
 However, you have nothing to lose if you're already planning to workout anyway.